Skip to content

 • SCRGSP 2014.
 Report on Government Services 2014.
 Canberra: Productivity Commission.

-• Shakeshaft A, Clifford A, James D, Doran C, Munro A, Patrao T, Bennett A, Binge C, Bloxsome T, Coyte J, Edwards D, Hendrson N, Jeffries D. 2018.
+• Shakeshaft A, Clifford A, James D, Doran C, Munro A, Patrao T, Bennett A, Binge C, Bloxsome T, Coyte J, Edwards D, Henderson N, Jeffries D. 2018.
 Understanding clients, treatment models, and evaluation options for the NSW Aboriginal Residential Healing Drug and Alcohol Network (NARHDAN): a community-based participatory research approach.
 National Drug and Alcohol Research Centre (UNSW Sydney).

 • Snijder M & Kershaw S 2019.
 Review of methamphetamine use among Aboriginal and Torres Strait Islander people.
 Australian Indigenous HealthInfoNet.